Boy in Space: Career and background

-Lundbäck was born and raised in Alingsås in Sweden and it's also the place where he currently resides and creates music.
+Lundbäck was born and raised in Alingsås in Sweden which is also the place where he currently resides and creates music.
 His moniker has been described as the following: "To be 'In Space' is to exist in the in-between.
 It's not quite the beginning but it's so far from the end.
 It's standing apart from those who've found their conventional fit in this world, and recognizing that to be different is to be special.
 It's the courage to depart the familiar to a destination unknown.
 The 'space' is the intensity of youth.
 The cold sting of heartbreak.
 The suffocation of betrayal.
 And the fiery passion of young love".
 In an interview with Wonderland magazine, Lundbäck said that he was set to perform with American singer and songwriter Alec Benjamin, which he did in 2019.
-He was supposed to perform solo in London in 2020, but was cancelled or delayed to 2021 or 2022 amid the COVID-19 pandemic.
+He was supposed to perform solo in London in 2020, but was cancelled or delayed to 2021 or 2022 due to the COVID-19 pandemic.
 Furthermore, Lundbäck announced a European Tour Support together with Jeremy Zucker and he also was supposed to perform at "Dot to Dot Festival in Manchester, Bristol and Nottingham from 22nd to 24th May 2020.
-However, the performances were either delayed or cancelled amid the COVID-19 pandemic.
+However, the performances were either delayed or cancelled due to the COVID-19 pandemic.

 In 2018, Lundbäck released his first single as a solo artist, called "Goodbye".
 He released two more singles that year, "Give Me" and "California".
-In 2019, he released the singles "7UP", "Drown" and "Cold", with the latter having received over 50 million streams on Spotify.
+In 2019, he released the singles "7UP", "Drown" and "Cold", with the latter having received close to 90 million streams on Spotify.
 Lundbäck subsequently released a remix for the song "7UP", which he created with Tiger Tom (Tom Lundbäck), his brother, who also was a member of the band JTR.